jupyter4edu/jupyter-edu-book/04-a-catalogue-of-pedagogical-patterns.md

 **Format (lecture / lab / …):**<br/>
 Assignments and labs can adopt this approach (nbgrader can be used to help with marking).
-It can also be used in a lecture or tutorial setting where the instructor demo's how to fill in the blank.
+It can also be used in a lecture or tutorial setting where the instructor demos how to fill in the blank.

 **Pitfalls:**<br/>
 Some students don't find this approach engaging.
-In particular, if the exercise is too simple for the level of programming competency of the students, it can be perceived a "make-work" task.
+In particular, if the exercise is too simple for the level of programming competency of the students, it can be perceived as a "make-work" task.

 ## Target Practice